-Although your vehicle's lighting system (headlamps, parking lamps, fog lamps, side marker lamps and taillamps) meet all applicable Federal lighting requirements, certain States and Provinces may apply their own lighting regulations that may require special attention before you operate these lamps.
-For example, some jurisdictions may require that you operate your low beam lamps with fog lamps at all times, or that headlamps be turned on whenever you must use your windshield wipers.
-In addition, most jurisdictions prohibit driving solely with parking lamps, especially at dawn or dusk.
-It is recommended that you check with your own State or Provincial highway authority for applicable lighting regulations.
-Turn the outside portion of the lever to control the lights.
+Although your vehicle's lighting system (headlights, parking lights, fog lamps, sidemarker lights and taillights) meets all applicable federal lighting requirements, certain states and provinces may apply their own lighting regulations that may require special attention before you operate these lights.

+For example, some jurisdictions may require that you operate your fog lamps only when your lower beam headlights are also on, or that headlights be turned on whenever you must use your windshield wipers.
+In addition, most jurisdictions prohibit driving solely with parking lights, especially at dawn or dusk.
+It is recommended that you check with your own state or provincial highway authority for applicable lighting regulations.

+Turn the outside part of the lever to control the lights.
 There are three positions for the light switch.

-- In OFF, all lights are turned off. - The middle position turns on the parking lights, taillights, license plate light and the instrument panel lighting; the headlights are off. - The third position turns on the headlights.
+- OFF: All lights are off. - -00=: The parking lights, taillights, license plate light and the instrument panel lighting come on.
+The headlights are off.